Jurickson Profar Player Props: Rockies vs. Tigers

 Jurickson Profar At The Plate

-- Profar has 17 doubles, two triples, six home runs and 33 walks while batting .238.
+- Profar is hitting .241 with 17 doubles, two triples, six home runs and 33 walks.

-- Profar has an RBI in 19 of 71 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- Profar has an RBI in 20 of 72 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.